abpanic/abpanic.github.io/README.md

 devlopr uses Markdown Files to generate data like Blog Posts, Gallery, Shop Products etc. No external database is required.

-### Launch your Static Site using Devlopr in minutes :rocket:
+### Launch your Static Site using Dbugr template in minutes :rocket:

-To get started follow this [Tutorial](https://devlopr.netlify.app/get-started)
+To get started follow this [Tutorial](https://dbugr.netlify.app/get-started)

 or if you want to try fast :